xlab-uiuc/acto/README.md

 ## Reproducing Tables 5, 6, 7

-We provide the script to run Acto to reproduce the 56 bugs it found.

-For each bug, the reproduction code runs Acto with tests needed to reproduce the bug.
-It checks if every bug is reproducible and outputs Table 5.
-The code uses each bug’s consequence labels to reproduce Table 6.
-The code also checks which oracles are used by Acto to detect the bug, and reproduces Table 7.

 To reproduce the 56 bugs in Table 5, please execute the tests by running:

 ```